Fine in theory, of course. Until I have to actually watch us do it that

 trying to write this without mentioning Graham Branch.

-I also dont believe its a recipe for long term success.
+I also don’t believe it’s a recipe for long term success.
 While

 I concede that it may be just about possible to kick your way out of this division, the